b3cubes-sql-examples

 scientificName -- eventually `canonicalName`

 3. The matched taxon has an higher taxonomic rank than species, e.g. genus.
-You have two options depending on your needs:
+You have two options depending on your needs.
+Either you group occurrences by species as typically done or you filter and group occurrences by the given rank.
+The two queries will look like this:

 ...